ImageWand

 Tools for Compression

 Use our Image Compressor to reduce file sizes while maintaining quality.
 You can target specific file sizes like 100KB or 200KB.
+For a deeper walk-through of when to choose lossy vs lossless and how to spot compression artefacts before they ship, see our image compression guide.

 Step 4: Choose the Right Format

 Different image formats serve different purposes.
 Choose based on your content type.
+We compare the major formats — JPEG, PNG, WebP, AVIF — head-to-head with file-size tests in our image format comparison.

 Format Selection Guide